mesosphere/dcos-docs-site/pages/services/kubernetes/restructure/operations/connecting/ingress/index.md

 ---
 layout: layout.pug
-navigationTitle: External Ingress
+navigationTitle: Connecting to Kubernetes Services
-title: External Ingress
+title: Connecting to Kubernetes Services
 menuWeight: 7
-excerpt: Creating an Ingress controller for your Kubernetes cluster
+excerpt: Creating an Ingress controller to connect to services on your Kubernetes cluster
 ---

 <!-- This source repo for this topic is https://github.com/mesosphere/dcos-kubernetes-cluster -->